 These ingredients help in drying excess sebum (or oil) and increase the natural regeneration process of the skin.
 The skin sheds dead cells faster which stops the clogging of pores, further reducing the risk of blackheads.
 However, it is important to discuss these solutions with your dermatologist before purchasing or using them.

 There is no instant fix for blackheads.
-The following blackhead removal solutions may be handy in their removal –
+The following solutions to remove blackheads may be handy –

-- Masks –Masks which are exfoliating in nature work by thoroughly scrubbing away impurities and clearing the pores along with blackheads.
+- Face Masks for Blackheads: Masks which are exfoliating in nature work by thoroughly scrubbing away impurities and clearing the pores along with blackheads.

-It is imperative to follow a good skincare regime to post a blackhead removal treatment to keep them from forming again.
-A good skin care routine involves using a cleanser, toner, and moisturizer every day along with mild exfoliation twice a week.
+It is imperative to follow a good skincare regimen to post a blackhead removal treatment to keep them from forming again.
+A good skin care routine involves using a cleanser, toner, and moisturiser every day along with mild exfoliation twice a week.
 Persistence is the key to achieve permanent results with healthy-looking skin free from blackheads.